InDIOS/vue-ts-decorate/README.md

   // ...
 });
 ```
-Yes, in the `tagname` you can use the camelCase style, and the name of the class will be the component `name` property in each component.
+Yes, in the `componentTag` you can use the camelCase style.

 Components can take other components too, in the options of **@Component**